Law and truth can be twisted|

 How do we rob God if we mishandle tithe and offerings?

 For Jews under the Law of Moses, this is easier to understand, since God specified how tithes and offerings were to be distributed and used.
-However, most modern Jews no longer follow what God told them to do in regard to tithes and offerings and so rob Him of them when they do not tithe or distribute the goods properly.
+However, most modern Jews no longer follow what God told them to do in regard to tithes and offerings and so rob God when they do not tithe or distribute the goods properly.

-I also got guidance about the tithe and handling money and offerings, and from my experience and what I was leading to in the story of the temple tax above is that God's tithe money cannot be used for just anything, like taxes, so if you give God your tithe, it is considered sacred and dedicated to certain purposes.
+I also got guidance about the tithe and handling money and offerings, and from my experience and what I was leading to in the story of the temple tax was that God's tithe money cannot be used for just anything, like taxes.
+So if you give God tithe, it is considered sacred and dedicated to certain purposes.
 If that money doesn't go to those purposes, then we can be accused of robbing God.

 This use of the tithe today is backed up in the New Testament by John 13:29 where the disciples think Jesus told Judas Iscariot to buy something for the feast or give to the poor, since he had the money bag.
 The disciples would not have thought that if Jesus didn't teach them it was ok to use His money that way or if they weren't familiar with how His money was used.